ketanarlulkar/Book_Summaries/An_Introduction_to_Statistical_Learning/An_Introduction_to_Statistical_Learning_7ed.md

 i.e. find a function <img src="https://latex.codecogs.com/svg.latex?%5Chat%7Bf%7D"> such that <img src="https://latex.codecogs.com/svg.latex?Y%20%5Capprox%20%5Chat%7Bf%7D%28X%29"> for any observation (*X*, *Y*)

-Two Appoaches to estimate f
+Two Approaches to estimate f
 ### 1. Parametric Methods
-  * Make assumpion about functional form or shape of *f*.
+  * Make assumption about functional form or shape of *f*.
 We call it as model.

     e.g. if assumption is *f* is linear in *X*:
     <div align="center">